oldnobody/aoc2020/README.md

-Advent of code 2020 in Julia
+Advent of code 2020 in Julia, and Python3